About Ridgeline

 Macquarie Group.
 First SRE hire.
 Built the reliability discipline from scratch: incident culture, SLOs tied to business goals, getting the right people to take ownership of their systems.
 In a large organisation, the technical decisions are rarely the hard part.
 Getting the right people to understand the problem and take responsibility is.
 That meant advocating for a monthly meeting with the department head just to make the case for reliability as a practice.
 Real change requires getting into the right rooms, often without positional authority.

 Dovetail.
 Engineering Manager, Platform team.
 The team owned on-call, CI/CD pipelines, and every orphaned application no one else maintained.
-We migrated databases, set up pub/sub tooling, improved video transcoding performance, and managed the Datadog relationship.
-This is also where AI entered the picture.
-We introduced Claude Code and Cursor across engineering.
+Database migrations, pub/sub tooling, video transcoding performance, Datadog relationship management.
+This was also where AI entered the picture.
+Claude Code and Cursor were introduced across engineering.
 Initial reluctance gave way once the unlock became clear.
 The platform team became the enablers of safe AI adoption: helping other teams integrate the tooling while putting proper checks in CI so nothing shipped to production without review.
 The honest part: deployment speed didn’t improve.
 The monorepo structure meant AI tools couldn’t get full context across the codebase.
 AI doesn’t fix deep structural problems.

 Why Ridgeline exists

-I keep seeing the same pattern.
+The same pattern keeps showing up.
 Founders who can’t find the balance between good engineering culture and executing well against a good product idea.
 They either can’t set up a team that integrates product thinking with engineering, or they do neither well and don’t know where to start.

 No one is holding all three threads at once: CTO-level leadership, AI adoption, and platform foundations.
 These get treated as separate problems requiring separate people.
 But the engineering culture that makes a team accountable, the AI tooling that makes them faster, and the platform decisions that make the product reliable are all connected.
 Pulling on one without understanding the others is how startups end up rebuilding things twelve months later.